WeblateOrg/weblate/docs/admin/upgrade.rst

    weblate migrate --database=postgresql
    weblate sqlflush --database=postgresql | weblate dbshell --database=postgresql

-3. Dump legacy database and import to PostgreSQL
+3. Dump the legacy database and import it in PostgreSQL

 .. code-block:: sh

    weblate dumpdata --all --output weblate.json weblate loaddata weblate.json --database=postgresql

-4. Adjust :setting:`django:DATABASES` to use just PostgreSQL database as default, remove legacy connection.
+4. Adjust :setting:`django:DATABASES` to only use the PostgreSQL database, remove legacy connection.

-Weblate should be now ready to run from the PostgreSQL database.
+Weblate should now be ready to run from the PostgreSQL database.

 .. _pgloader-migration: